Length 12.7 km (7.9 miles), terrain has constant rise and fall, total gain of 187 meters

 The Uetliberg is 869m high, and lies to the west of the city center.
 It stretches towards the south, lining Lake Zurich along its west side.
-The hill has a network of hiking trails reaching it along its whole length, and -- as I mentioned -- you can take a train to the top.
+The hill has a network of hiking trails stretching along its whole length, and -- as I mentioned -- you can take a train to the top.
 The S10 train line (costs CHF 16) ends just before the peak.

 |Sometimes it's narrow along the Uetliberg ridge|

 But even with the train ride, this run still has almost 200 meters total rise in it, and it's a great workout, especially the last four kilometers, which have lots of uphill stretches.
 It is essentially an out-an-back, which follows the ridge of the hill along the "Gratweg" to the Felsenegg restaurant, then back to the Uetliberg train stop.
 Of course, you can also shorten the route by turning around at any time you please.

 When you get out of the train, you have to continue uphill for a half-kilometer to reach the real peak.
 The peak has a pair of towers: a red/white TV tower and a triangular outlook tower.
 There is a restaurant and outlook point, too.
 The whole peak was once enclosed in an iron-age earthen fort, which you can see just before the restaurant.

 |Uetliberg final station: head up to that red/white TV tower|